-Adviceline England: 03444 111 444 Adviceline Wales: 03444 772 020 www.cafamily.org.uk
+Adviceline England: 03444 111 444 Adviceline Wales: 03444 772 020 www.contact.org.uk

-Contact a Family
+Contact

-Contact a Family are a national charity for families with disabled children.
+Contact are a national charity for families with disabled children.
 They provide information, advice and support.
 They bring families together so they can support each other.
 They campaign to improve their circumstances, and for their right to be included and equal in society.

-Helpline: 0808 808 3555 Email: helpline@cafamily.org.uk
+Helpline: 0808 808 3555 Email: helpline@contact.org.uk